eclipse/vorto/docs/tutorials/integrate_aws_kinesis.md

 # Integrating AWS Kinesis with Eclipse Vorto for IoT anomaly detection

-In this tutorial, you are going to learn, how you can use [Eclipse Vorto](https://www.eclipse.org/vorto) with [AWS Kinesis](https://aws.amazon.com/kinesis/) in order to do realtime device data analytics.
+In this tutorial, you are going to learn, how you can use [Eclipse Vorto](https://www.eclipse.org/vorto) and [AWS Kinesis](https://aws.amazon.com/kinesis/) in order to analyze device data in realtime.

 <img src="../images/tutorials/integrate_kinesis/cover.png"/>